ghfazevedo/beam/README.md

 BEAMX removes the need for manual MRCA specification in BEAUti and guarantees consistency between tree topology, priors, and loggers.

-[!NOTE] It does not create a age prior distribution, but it can be added opening the XML file in BEUTI or manually edditing the XML
+[NOTE] It does not create a age prior distribution, but it can be added opening the XML file in BEUTI or manually edditing the XML

 ---

-## 🚀 Features
+## Features

 * Automatically derives **all internal clades** from a Newick tree
 * Generates BEAST-compatible **`MRCAPrior`** XML blocks